muralidhar-ramarao/python/README.md

 python
 ======

-This folder contains all the python scripts.
+This folder contains my the python scripts that I wrote in the course of learning the programming language.